vvoss-dev/vvoss-web/README.md

 Automated deployment via GitHub Actions on push to main branch.

 ## Documentation

-Detailed documentation is maintained locally for security reasons.
+Public documentation is in this README.
+Detailed server and deployment documentation is maintained in a separate private repository for security reasons.

+**Note**: The `local/` directory is gitignored and contains private configuration and documentation.

 ## License
 © 2024 Vivian Voss - All rights reserved